 Sale of the manuscript

 The original manuscript of “Alice’s Adventures Under Ground” was sold for the 1st time at Sotheby’s (Lot # 319) in 1928.
-The popular, but maybe untrue, story surrounding the sale is that Alice Liddell Hargreaves, then an almost seventy-year-old widow, needed money, so approached Sotheby’s about selling the original manuscript.
+Alice Hargreaves (Alice Liddell), then an almost seventy-year-old widow, probably needed the money to be able to maintain her country house after her income decreased after WWI, so she approached Sotheby’s about selling the original manuscript.
 The tension and excitement surrounding this auction was incredible.

 Dring of Quaritch’s bidding on behalf of the British Museum went up to £12,500.
 B.D.
 Maggs, representing the American dealer Gabriel Wells, dropped out at £15,200.
 Dr. A.S.W.
 Rosenbach, bidding in anticipation of finding a buyer, became the new owner for £15,400 (then equivalent to $77,000).
 After the sale, Rosenbach offered the manuscript at cost to the British Museum.
 The funds to keep this work in England could not be raised, so Rosenbach took the manuscript back to America.
-(Wolf, p.
-287).
-It was almost immediately sold to Eldridge Johnson for ‘cost plus ten’ (Wolf, p.
-297).
+(Wolf and Fleming 287).
+It was then almost immediately sold to Eldridge Johnson for ‘cost plus ten’ (Wolf and Fleming 297), or for £30,000 according to Douglas-Fairhurst (396).
 Johnson kept the manuscript for 20 years, displaying it once at Columbia University’s Carroll Centernary Exhibition.
 He also published a facsimilie of it.

 In 1946, Alice’s Adventures Under Ground was sold by Johnson’s heirs at a Parke-Bernet auction.
 Again, it was knocked down to Rosenbach, but this time for $50,000.
 A campaign was initiated by several American business men to raise the money to purchase the book.
-In 1848, they donated it to the British Museum as an expression of international good will. (source: Edwin Wolf, ‘Rosenbach: a biography’ (1960) and http://www.geocities.com/RainForest/Andes/4354/janlithistp3.html)
+In 1848, they donated it to the British Museum as an expression of international good will (Wolf and Fleming and Bookleaves).

 The manuscript currently is on permanent display in the British Museum.